nacis/atlasofdesign.org/about/staff.md

 <h4>Past Editors</h4>
-<strong>Ginny Mason</strong> was the Assistant Editor for the third volume of the <em>Atlas of Design</em>.
-Ginny is a cartographer and graphics editor at National Geographic Magazine.
+<strong>Ginny Mason</strong> was the Assistant Editor for the third volume of the <em>Atlas of Design</em> and is a former cartographer and graphics editor at National Geographic Magazine.
+She is now Senior Cartographer at S&P Global Platts.
 She likes maps that help people make informed decisions.
 You can follow her on Twitter at <a href="https://twitter.com/masonginny" target="_blank">@masonginny</a>.

-**Sam Matthews** is an engineer at Mapbox.
+<strong>Sam Matthews</strong> is an engineer at Mapbox.
 He served as an Editor for volumes II and III of the <em>Atlas of Design</em>.
 Sam is a web developer and active proponent of open data.
 You can find him on Twitter at <a href="https://twitter.com/vancematthews">@vancematthews</a> or see him at <a href="http://mapsam.com">mapsam</a>.

 <strong>Marty Elmer</strong> served as the Assistant Editor for  the <em>Atlas of Design, Volume II</em> and as an Editor for Volume III.
 He is a Minneapolis-based information designer, graphic artist, and mapping aficionado.
 His blog, <a href="http://www.maphugger.com">MapHugger</a>, is a cabinet of cartographic curiosities, celebrating the world's most artful, experimental, and unusual maps.
 You can find him on Twitter at <a href="https://twitter.com/maphugger">@maphugger</a>.